+In the beginning there was Spanda; throb; primer; finest vibration; sound-light; the mantra-yantra concept, which created all the elements of the universe and the cosmic dance of creation, preservation, destruction, transformation and liberation.
 Any true art will always express this secret of evolving life.
 Art is the key instrument of the tantric yoga experience which can be described as acceptance, purification, sublimation, and transcendence of all elements of life without any exceptions.
 This courageous and at the same time blissful path of transformation of poison into nectar, limitation into freedom, and polarities into one-ness can be considering the ultimate form of liberating alchemy.
 A tantric artist makes himself a part of this alchemic mystery through an internal and external yogic process and also by learning and using tantric tools, symbols, and patterns.

-This timeless art of realizing the truth through beauty and yogic bliss is still alive today in India, in the space where Lord Shiva revealed himself in the form of Agamas; the secret of supreme identity through the art of tantra yoga.
+This timeless art of realizing the truth through beauty and yogic bliss is still alive today in India, in the space where Lord Shiva revealed himself in the form of Agamas: the secret of supreme identity through the art of Tantra Yoga.
 However, in this present global period of declining ages (known as Kali Yuga and associated ages of Kali Yuga) it is critically important to preserve and extend this unique science and art of liberation for the elevation of mankind as a whole.

-Tantra Yoga Arts is based on seven tools of knowledge (Sapta Vedas): Yoga; Chitrakala (painting); Sangit (music); Nritya (dancing); Vastu (science of the living space); Ayurved (science of healthy life); and Jotirved (science of cosmic light or astrology and also body reading).
+Tantra Yoga Art is based on seven tools of knowledge (Sapta Vedas): Yoga; Chitrakala (painting); Sangit (music); Nritya (dancing); Vastu (science of the living space); Ayurved (science of healthy life); and Jotirved (science of cosmic light or astrology and also body reading).
 Below is a short description of these seven Arts.

 Chitrakala (Visual Arts/Painting) is based on the power and liberating art of visual expression of the deepest insight.
 It’s the ability to create images of one’s spiritual journey back to the Source (images of transformation from the limited individual to the transpersonal and then from the archetypical into the unlimited Universal).
 Contemplative visualization as well as meditation on certain images is one of the tantric vehicles that will take us toward the divine center within.